 B. Preliminary and Comprehensive Examination

 All PhD students are expected to pass the Preliminary Evaluation by the end of the first academic year in the program.
-To pass the preliminary evaluation, a student must achieve a score of at least 50% in the final exam of a graduate core course or at least 75% in the final exam of an undergraduate-level course in the following three subject areas: Electricity and Magnetism, Quantum Mechanics, and Statistical Mechanics.
+To pass the preliminary evaluation, a student must achieve a grade of at least B in a graduate core course or at least B+ in an undergraduate-level course in the following three subject areas: Electricity and Magnetism, Quantum Mechanics, and Statistical Mechanics.
 Reaching this score in either Quantum I or II is sufficient to pass the Preliminary Evaluation in Quantum Mechanics.
 Furthermore, a QPA of 3.0 or better is required for the Preliminary Evaluation.

 By the end of the second academic year, all PhD students are expected to pass the Comprehensive Evaluation.
-The criteria for the Comprehensive Evaluation are: (a) a score of at least 60% in the final exams of the following core courses: Electricity and Magnetism, Statistical Mechanics, Quantum I, and either Dynamical Systems or Quantum II, and (b) a QPA of 3.0 or better.
+The criteria for the Comprehensive Evaluation are: (a) a grade of at least B+ in each of the following core courses: Electricity and Magnetism, Statistical Mechanics, Quantum I, and either Dynamical Systems or Quantum II, and (b) a QPA of 3.0 or better.

 If a student does not pass either the Preliminary or the Comprehensive Examination in a regular fashion, the Graduate Committee of the Department may decide to terminate the student from the program or propose remedial steps that need to be fulfilled to return to good academic standing.